francescovissicchio/infrastructure_project_UMG_vissicchio/README.md

 # infrastructure_project_UMG
 This repository is about a university project me and my colleagues worked on.
-We did a Sentiment Analysis with machine learning on a dataset containing tweets about the covid-19 pandemic.
+We did a Sentiment Text Analysis with machine learning on a dataset containing tweets about the covid-19 pandemic.